Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, filling in, living in the shadows and loving it.

 I want to thank you for doing such a great job.

-It's not funny, it's a tragedy.
+It's a tragedy.

-You're just you're supposed to be It's the collapse of the Republic.
+It's the collapse of the Republic.

-It's uh it's no the laughs on us if it is a laugh.
+The laugh's on us if it is a laugh.

-That's that's the problem, Jesse.
+That's the problem, Jesse.

-Well it's sort of like playing the violin, I guess, while the Titanic goes down, at least you can enjoy yourself.
+Well, it's sort of like playing the violin, I guess, while the Titanic goes down.

-So I just thought I would share a bit of my experience with what it was like for us to get a 51c3 and and we run an animal rescue organization.
+So I just thought I'd share a bit of my experience with what it was like for us to get a 501c3.

-We're not partisan, so we're not caught up in that whole Tea Party scandal.
+We're not partisan, so we're not caught up in that whole tea party scandal.

-We're kind of missing the fact that it's incompetence on display, and these are the folks that are supposed to be in charge of our health care.
+And these are the folks that are supposed to be in charge of our health care.

 And for the most part, bureaucrats are not that good to be put in charge of large areas of your life.